lancedb/lance/rust/README.md

 specialized database just to compute vector similarity.
 Lance integrates optimized vector indices into a columnar format so no additional infrastructure is required to get low latency top-K similarity search.

-### 4. Open standards is a requirement.
-We need open-source not fauxpen-source
+### 4. Open standards is a requirement

 The DS/ML ecosystem is incredibly rich and data *must be* easily accessible across different languages, tools, and environments.
 Lance makes Apache Arrow integration its primary interface, which means conversions to/from is 2 lines of code, your code does not need to change after conversion, and nothing is locked-up to force you to pay for vendor compute.
+We need open-source not fauxpen-source.

 ## Python package